devopsbrains/devops-documents/azure_devops/pipeline/README.md

 - Procedure to [upload packages to Nexus](./upload_nexus_artifacts.md)
 - Learn about [Library](./library.md) and [Environments](./environments.md)
 - Are you looking for options to email the test results/reports from pipeline?
 Check [this document](./email_test_report.md)
+- Check [our options](./object_code_to_moveit.md) to copy your object code to MoveIT as part of Enterprise License Agreement.
 - Common pipeline [Troubleshooting](./troubleshooting.md)
 - Pipeline [Examples](./examples/) for reference.